National Cycle Route 75: Edinburgh to Bathgate

-The route begins in Leith, Edinburgh at the north-eastern terminus of the Water of Leith until Warriston, then runs southward in Edinburgh City Centre before joining with the eastern terminus of the Union Canal at Fountainbridge.
-Just after the viaduct at Slateford, the route returns to the Water of Leith until its south-western terminus at Balerno.
-Thereafter it passes through Kirknewton, East Calder, Almondell and Calderwood Country Park, Mid Calder, Livingston and Bathgate.
+The route begins in Leith, north-eastern Edinburgh at the mouth of the Water of Leith, which it roughly follows until Warriston, then runs southward through Canonmills and Edinburgh New Town – briefly sharing the route with NCN 1 using Hanover Street, The Mound and George IV Bridge through the city centre to The Meadows – before joining with the eastern terminus of the Union Canal at Fountainbridge which is also the eastern starting point of the Forth and Clyde Canal Pathway (NCN 754).
+After following the canal path to the aqueduct at Slateford, the 75 route splits from the 754 and returns to the Water of Leith, following the route of the Balerno line trail until its terminus at Balerno on the south-western edge of the city.
+Thereafter it enters West Lothian, passing through Kirknewton, East Calder, Almondell and Calderwood Country Park, Mid Calder, Livingston and Bathgate.